ICTU/sonar/README.md

 Base profile name
 Language (internal SonarQube language identifier)

+The newly created profile will be set to default unless the current default profile has a name ending with "-KEEP".

 ## Activating or deactivating rules in the quality profiles

 Modify the corresponding ```rules/(language).txt``` file.